Our philosophy

 The Dormancy Challenge

-Multi-year flat periods are structural, not anomalous.
-Advisors defending a flat line year after year test the limits of any client relationship.
+Multi-year flat periods are structural, not rare.
+Defending a flat line year after year tests the limits of any client relationship.

 The Drawdown Challenge

-When macro trends reverse, the strategy can spend years underwater.
-The duration tests client patience in ways pure equity drawdowns don't - and creates a return opportunity cost that's difficult to justify.
+When large macrotrends reverse, or disappear, the strategy can spend years underwater.
+The duration tests client patience in ways equity drawdowns do not—and creates an opportunity cost that is hard to justify.

 The Conviction Challenge

-Performance cycles erode conviction before the strategy recovers.
-Advisors who can't defend a multi-year drawdown end up abandoning the allocation.
+Performance cycles erode conviction before recovery.
+Advisors who cannot defend a volatile multi-year underperformance cycle often abandon the allocation.

 dimension